hhvm/user-documentation/guides/hack/02-source-code-fundamentals/34-script-inclusion.md

 The recommended way to approach this is to [use an autoloader](/hack/getting-started/starting-a-real-project#starting-a-real-project__autoloading) - however, first you need to include the autoloader itself.

-It is important to understand that unlike the C/C++ (or similar) preprocessor, file inclusion in Hack is *not* a text substitution process.
-That is, the contents of an included file are not treated as if they directly replaced the inclusion operation source in the including file.

 The `require_once()` directive is used for this:

 ```